CheapMeow/hexo_blog/source/_posts/2024-01-10-fluid_simulation_for_computer_graphics_reading_note.md

 #### Adaptive Grids

-We have known that if $$\Delta x$$ is smaller, the Eulerian scheme will filter higher frequencies and keep higher bandwidth of low frequencies.
+We have known that if $\Delta x$ is smaller, the Eulerian scheme will filter higher frequencies and keep higher bandwidth of low frequencies.

 So adaptive grids can be used, where the grid resolution is increased wherever higher resampling density is required to avoid information loss, and decreased where the field is smooth enough that low resolution suffices.